Kim highlights 'nuclear button' on his desk, offers Olympic talks

 "The entire United States is within range of our nuclear weapons, a nuclear button is always on my desk.
 This is reality, not a threat," Kim said in the annual address.
 "This year, we should focus on mass-producing nuclear warheads and ballistic missiles for operational deployment.
 These weapons will be used only if our society is threatened."

 In September, North Korea conducted its sixth and most powerful nuclear test.
-Pyongyang also tested 18 missiles last year, including the November launch of which appeared to be an intercontinental ballistic missile, or ICBM.
-It flew farther than any of Kim's previous tests.
+Pyongyang tested a total of 23 missiles last year, including 15 that were nuclear-capable.
+The November launch of which appeared to be an intercontinental ballistic missile, or ICBM, flew farther than any of Kim's previous tests.
+The North claimed it could reach anywhere in the mainland U.S.

 Analysts say that based on the current evidence it's hard to prove or debunk North Korea's claim that it can now hit faraway American targets such as New York or Washington, D.C.

-Note: CORRECTION (Jan.
-2, 12 p.m.
-ET): An earlier version of this article misstated the number of missiles North Korea tested in 2017.
-The country tested 23 missiles, not 18.